-- Place – Ensure our work and visitor spaces are as inclusive and accessible as possible
+- Place – Ensure our physical and virtual spaces are inclusive and accessible for all colleagues, members and visitors.

-- Performance – Enable all colleagues, leaders and suppliers to perform to their best
+- Performance – Enable all colleagues, leaders and suppliers to perform at their best.

-- Profile – Share our story and build our reputation for excellence in inclusion and diversity
+- Profile – Share our story and building our reputation for excellence in I&D.

 Workplace Equality Networks

 The House of Lords and the House of Commons have established Workplace Equality Networks for groups to support staff, provide a safe space to discuss issues of representation at work and to support the initiatives outlined in each House's Inclusion and Diversity Plans.
 All of our networks are inclusive and anyone with a Parliamentary pass can join.

 - ParliCare aims to raise awareness of and support for those with caring challenges across Parliament

 - ParliGender aims to achieve gender equality across Parliament

 - ParliREACH acts to increase awareness of race, ethnicity and cultural heritage issues in Parliament

 - ParliON raises awareness of issues around social mobility